daveseah/rb2019-tennis/README.md

 #### Prerequisites to install

 Note: these instructions presume you are using a Unix-y system like Linux or MacOS.
 [These instructions are tested on MacOS Mojave](https://github.com/daveseah/bp2019-pong/wiki/Installing-on-MacOS).
-You *CAN* [run on Windows 10 WSL or via Scoop](https://github.com/daveseah/bp2019-pong/wiki/Installing-on-Windows), but the serial port "list" command does not yet work.
+You *CAN* [run on Windows 10 WSL or via Scoop](https://github.com/daveseah/bp2019-pong/wiki/Installing-on-Windows), but the serial port "list:ports" command does not yet work.

 You will need to have **NodeJS** and **Git** installed.
-To program the Arduino board, you'll need the **Arduino IDE** but the client/server will run without connected hardware.
+To program the Arduino board, you'll need the **Arduino IDE** but the client/server will run in "autoplay" mode without connected hardware.

 #### Setup